insidewhy/lucky-cafe/readme.md

 The `fetch` callbacks must return an object with an `items` array and a `continuationToken` string (or `null` when there is no continuation token i.e. there are no more pages).
 For each source, the continuation token returned by `fetch` will be passed to the subsequent call and a `continuationToken` of `null` will signal that the last page has been reached, after which `fetch` will not be called again (unless `reset()` is used).
+The `fetch` callbacks take an `AbortSignal` argument as their second parameter, but this does not have to be used.
 Some APIs return a non-null continuation token even though the next call will fetch an empty page of data, this situation is also handled by this library and is taken as a signal that the last page has been reached.
 If the underlying API does not return data in the `items`/`continuationToken` format a wrapper function can be used to adapt the data according to the interface of this library.